joeatbayes/interpolator/readme.md

 ```

 * Adding the -saveHtml=yes will cause the system to re-read the expanded markup and write a HTML version.
+* When -loopDelay is set with -saveHtml javascript is added to the HTML page to cause it to refresh on roughly the same loop cycle.

 ### Run in a Continuous Loop to support easy preview